Candlebox: Rise to fame (1993–2000)

-Reunion (2006–present)
+Reunion and continued work (2006–2022)

 In 2006, Rhino Records planned to release a "Best of" compilation of Candlebox, which prompted the original band lineup to reunite for the first time in nearly 10 years (with Sean Hennesy on rhythm guitar).
 To promote the compilation, Candlebox embarked on a three-month North American tour from July to October of that year.
 Bardi Martin left the band in 2007 to continue his education to become a lawyer, with Adam Kury as his replacement.
 During the time, the band would begin writing new material despite having no record label.

 After several delays, Candlebox released its first album in 10 years, Into the Sun, on July 22 via Silent Majority/ILG records.
 The album was produced by Ron Aniello (Lifehouse, Barenaked Ladies) and features performances by both Scott Mercado and Dave Krusen on drums.
 The first single, "Stand", was released to radio in mid-May and Candlebox officially commenced touring in support of the new record in June 2008.
 "Stand" reached as high as No. 15 on the U.S. Mainstream Rock chart.

 On July 4, 2008 Candlebox performed at the O'Fallon, Missouri Heritage and Freedom Fest in front of a record crowd.
 Two months later, the band released a live CD/DVD called Alive in Seattle.

 On August 9, 2010, Candlebox kicked off a five-show stint overseas performing for U.S. troops at Camp Arifjan in Kuwait and continued on to Iraq.